geekodour/o/content/personal_lists/whatif.md

 ## What if dogs could talk? {#what-if-dogs-could-talk}

 This would be very nice because this will mean that choco(my dog) would start speaking and understanding.
 Then she'll actually undertstand that I am calling her a monkey.
+Also she'll know that I love her and not hate her.

 ## What if humans could fly? {#what-if-humans-could-fly}